 - Port-spanning/port-mirroring is used for data collection about the hosts connected to a network device and hosts running on a hypervisor.

 A typical use case for taps is the need for a detailed performance breakdown of an application chain; including analyzing the performance impact of network devices like load balancers, firewalls and IDS/IPS systems.

 Typical use cases for port mirroring are monitoring the user experience in offices as well as monitoring the performance between to or more virtual machines.

-step 2 – Modelling Wire Data
+step 2 – Modelling the incoming TCP session data

 - Each location group represents a certain group of end-user devices.

 - Each host group represents a certain group of systems related to a security zone in a data center.